karlsvenssonn/homeassistant-area-manager/README.md

 # homeassistant-area-manager
-Tool to dynamically change the area of home assistant devices
+custom component to dynamically change the area of home assistant entities